SPD Course Review

 For SPD’s method, if you adopt/internalize the idea of expanding out the examples into it’s specific steps, then you might not need to adopt the 7 step approach, and so SPD’s method would be sufficient in theory.
 So maybe I’m wrong.
 Maybe SPD’s method is perfect for beyond the course and you don’t need an extra process.
 Still, I think the 7 step approach is a good mental problem-solving tool to have.

-Outside of this course, I haven’t had enough practice with SPD’s method to determine the true winner.
-However, we shouldn’t think of these as competing methods but rather tools that can both be handy whenever we need them.
+We shouldn’t think of these as competing methods but rather tools that can both be handy whenever we need them.
 For now, I’ll be looking to combine both.
-The 7 Step Method doesn’t design functions, it’s specifically for writing out an algorithm, so the code body.
+The 7 Step Method doesn’t design functions, it’s specifically for writing out an algorithm (the code body).
 I can use SPD’s method for the function specific details and the templating idea.
 Both have a test and debug step.

-Additional readings: Here are some articles written by one of the authors of How to Design Programs that I think you might find interesting:
+Additional readings: Here are some articles written by one of the authors of this course and the book How to Design Programs that I think you might find interesting: